 When the child is placed in Oranga Tamariki custody, Oranga Tamariki is responsible for providing for the child’s needs, including financial support.
-So it’s not necessary for the judge to also make a services order or support order.
+So, it’s not necessary for the judge to also make a services order or support order.

 But just because the judge has placed the child under Oranga Tamariki custody through a custody order, that doesn’t necessarily mean the child will be uplifted from their parents or other current caregivers and placed with Oranga Tamariki.
-It may be that instead Oranga Tamariki will decide to leave the child with the parents or caregivers but retain the power under the custody to uplift the child and place them elsewhere without having to go back to the judge for a new order.
+It may be that instead Oranga Tamariki will decide to leave the child with the parents or caregivers but keep the power under the custody order to uplift the child and place them elsewhere without having to go back to the judge for a new order.